Skip to main content

 Recruitment has ended.

-WHAT DOES THE STUDY INCLUDE?
+WHAT DOES THE STUDY INVOLVE?

-The study has two main purposes:
+The study had two main purposes:

 • to measure, monitor and improve quality in the rehabilitation process.
 This includes the use of quality indicators, reported by both patients and healthcare professionals.